 Step 4: Schedule an Appointment to Create Your Accommodation Plan

-An accessibility coordinator or the accessibility support staff will schedule an appointment with you.
+Schedule an appointment by calling your local center to request a meeting with an accessibility advisor.
 During your appointment, we will discuss your requests.
 Together we will consider your interests, strengths and weaknesses, documentation, course requirements, and the reasonability of your requests.
 Using this information, we will create your accommodation plan.

 Accommodation plans need to be renewed each semester.
-Please reach out to your accessibility coordinator before the start of classes each semester.
+Please reach out to your accessibility advisor before the start of classes each semester.
 Accommodations cannot be applied retroactively.

 Step 5: Share Your Accommodation Plan with Your Instructors

 You may email or give your plan directly to your instructor.
-If you or your instructor have any questions, you may ask your accessibility coordinator.
+If you or your instructor have any questions, you may ask your accessibility advisor.

-Step 6: Check in Regularly with Your Accessibility Coordinator
+Step 6: Check in Regularly with Your Accessibility Advisor

-By checking in regularly with your accessibility coordinator you will be able to maximize the benefits of your accommodation plan.
+By checking in regularly with your accessibility advisor you will be able to maximize the benefits of your accommodation plan.
 Throughout college, you’ll be able to:

 • clarify learning preferences,